2000 Austrian Grand Prix: Race

 The race, which commenced before 85,112 spectators at 14:00 local time, lasted 71 laps over 307.146 km.
-Before the race, the weather was dry and cloudy.
+Before the race, the weather was cool, dry and overcast.
 The air temperature ranged from 17 to 18 C with the track temperature between 18 and 19 C; weather forecasts indicated a 30% chance of rain.
 Burti's car experienced a sudden drop in water pressure while on a reconnaissance lap, forcing him to start in his team's backup car from the pit lane exit.
 Michael Schumacher also drove his team's spare car.
 When the race began, Häkkinen maintained the lead into the first corner.
 Coulthard drove alongside his teammate, who was on the outside, but chose to remain second on the dirty inside of the track.
 The Ferrari duo had slow starts, bunching up the field behind them.
 Michael Schumacher was on the inside line, with Barrichello on the outside and Zonta close by, but braked alongside Barrichello and compromised his entry to turn one.
-Barrichello was reportedly instructed to let Schumacher through since his teammate was on a two-stop strategy.
+Barrichello was reportedly instructed to let Schumacher through heading into turn two since his teammate was on a two-stop strategy.
 McLaren also used team orders, which allowed the driver who entered the first turn first to avoid being challenged.

 David Coulthard (pictured in 2009) finished second.

 Further back, Diniz lost control of his car's rear after swerving to avoid hitting Verstappen ahead of him.
 Consequently, Diniz veered right across the track and into Fisichella on the inside at around 200 km/h; Fisichella veered sharply right into the barrier.
 Ahead of them, Zonta outbraked himself and slammed into the rear of Michael Schumacher's car, sending Schumacher into a 180-degree spin.
 Schumacher stopped on the kerbs beside the outside grass.
 Trulli was close behind Barrichello and collided with the Ferrari's rear, sending Barrichello onto the gravel to avoid colliding with his teammate.
 Trulli struck Michael Schumacher's right-front suspension.
 Instead of driving straight, approaching drivers had to decide whether they wanted to steer left or right.
 Diniz collided with Salo's vehicle's sidepod when his teammate observed the wreckage and slowed, throwing Diniz into a spin.
 To avoid a collision, both the BAR and Prost drivers drove onto the gravel.
 Ralf Schumacher spun and stopped near Diniz and Fisichella's stationary vehicles but was able to restart his car and drive away.